hashicorp/terraform-provider-google/website/docs/d/firebase_apple_app.html.markdown

 * `app_id` -
   (Required)
-  The app_id of name of the Firebase androidApp.
+  The app_id of name of the Firebase iosApp.

 - - -